 - Protection against unjustifiable deception

-- The subject must give voluntary informed consent to participate in research.
+- The research participant must give voluntary informed consent to participate in research.
 Guardians must give consent for minors to participate.
 In addition to guardian consent, minors over age 7 (the age may vary) must also give their consent to participate.

-NOTE: Voluntary informed consent means that the person involved should have legal capacity to give consent; should be so situated as to be able to exercise free power of choice, without the intervention of any element of force, fraud, deceit, duress, over reaching, or other ulterior form of constraints or coercion; and should have sufficient knowledge and comprehension of the elements of the subject matter involved as to enable her to make an understanding and enlightened decision.
-This latter element requires that before the acceptance of an affirmation decision by the participant there should be made known to her the nature, duration, and purpose of the experiment; the method and means by which it is to be conducted; all inconveniences and hazards reasonably to be expected; and the effects upon her health or person which may possibly come from her participation in the experiments.
+NOTE: Voluntary informed consent means that the person involved should have legal capacity to give consent; should be so situated as to be able to exercise free power of choice, without the intervention of any element of force, fraud, deceit, duress, over reaching, or other ulterior form of constraints or coercion; and should have sufficient knowledge and comprehension of the elements of the subject matter involved as to enable them to make an understanding and enlightened decision.
+This latter element requires that before the acceptance of an affirmation decision by the participant there should be made known to them the nature, duration, and purpose of the experiment; the method and means by which it is to be conducted; all inconveniences and hazards reasonably to be expected; and the effects upon their health or person which may possibly come from their participation in the study.

-The consent form subject sign should cover the following main points:
+The consent form that study participants sign should cover the following main points:

 - It should tell the participants what they are being asked to do, by whom, and for what purpose.
 Participants must know the identity of the researcher, his or her affiliations if any, and whom to contact for information if they have problems with the research process.
 This not only includes contact information for the researcher, but also contact information for the university IRB.